These Baked Mozzarella Cheese Sticks are easy to make at home and they cook right in your oven (no deep-frying required!).

 Six Sisters’ Stuff COPYCAT COOKING <—– Click here to order!

-looking for more appetizers and side dishes? here are a few of our favorite:
+Looking for more appetizers and side dishes? here are a few of our favorites:

 Baked Mozzarella Cheese Sticks Recipe

 - 1 teaspoon dried parsley

 - Cut cheese sticks in half and freeze until hard, about 30 minutes.

 - In a small bowl, combine the breadcrumbs, panko breadcrumbs, parsley, basil, oregano, and garlic powder.

 - In a separate bowl, add the flour.

 - In a third bowl, add the egg and whisk well.

 - Spray a large baking sheet with nonstick cooking spray.